pulumi/workshops/aws-advanced-cicd/README.md

 # Advanced CI/CD for AWS using Pulumi and GitHub Actions

 > [!IMPORTANT]
-> This is an advanced worksop that builds upon the [Getting started worksop](../aws-getting-started-cicd/).
-Please ensure its completion prior proceeding.
+> This is an advanced workshop that builds upon the [Getting started worksop](../aws-getting-started-cicd/).
+Please ensure its completion prior to proceeding.

 In this workshop, you will learn advance topics that make up a robust infrastructure ci/cd pipeline through guided exercises.
 You will use Pulumi tooling to take your cloud infrastructure pipeline one step closer to production.